LaffertyDev/Portal0/README.md

 2. Build out DnD Worldbuilder
 3. Further flesh out site design & layout
 4. Import & fix all of my old school projects
-5. Fix the damned footer for when the page size goes beyond it
 6. Cleanup resume page
 7. Get the girlfriend to design me a logo
 8. Include a picture of me